 Abell recommends you cut 250 calories from your diet, and then burn another 250 calories through exercise.
 It’s a simple equation but not always easy.
 Far too often, people underestimate what they’re eating and overestimate the amount they’re burning through exercise – both of which equal a weight loss plateau.

 Burning 250 calories a day through exercise doesn’t have to be hard.
 If you do it right, you’ll find you’re burning those calories with no problem.
 If you want your fitness routine to support your weight loss, get the go-ahead from your doctor to exercise.
 Then try following these guidelines:

 Get out of your comfort zone: Instead of investing in a fancy heart rate monitor, Abell recommends using something called “perceived rate of exertion” to gauge how hard you’re working during a workout.
 Use a scale of one to 10, with one being the amount of energy it takes to walk around the block and 10 being such vigorous exercise that you cannot speak.
 Aim for between seven and an eight for your workout – where you can speak a sentence, but can’t carry on a full conversation.
-That’s when your body will start to say, “This is new – I need to use some more energy (i.e. burn calories).”
+That’s when your Healthy Body will start to say, “This is new – I need to use some more energy (i.e. burn calories).”